Colin Powell's presentation to the United Nations Security Council: Iraqi reaction

+Mohammed Aldouri, Iraqi ambassador to the UN denied the allegation saying they were "utterly unrelated to the truth."

 Ansar al Islam invited 20 journalists to a compound that should have been a 'poison factory'.

 Others

 Although the presentation failed to change the fundamental position of the Security Council, including France, Russia, China, and Germany, Powell succeeded in hardening the overall tone of the United Nations towards Iraq.
 While Colin Powell's statement to the UN may have been accepted as proof by many in the US, this was not the case in Europe.